ChoGGi/SurvivingMars_CheatMods/Tutorials/Misc.md

 To get your mod path (if user renames your mod folder):
 CurrentModPath

-List all objects (zoom close into the ground for 200-400 ticks faster):
+List all objects:
 OpenExamine(MapGet(true))
 Just domes:
 OpenExamine(MapGet(true,"Dome"))
-Just get objects on the map (colonists in a building are off the map) MapGet("map","ResourceStockpile","ResourceStockpileLR") Filter out which objects are returned
+Just get objects on the map (colonists in a building are off the map):
+MapGet("map","ResourceStockpile","ResourceStockpileLR")
+Filter out which objects are returned:
 MapGet("map", "Building", function(o)
 	return o.ui_working
 end)